spoonertaylor/nba_projects/modeling/player_projection_model/chris/readme.md

 5. Position Percentiles: Single-season percentile of a player's performance in a given metric compared to the player's advanced cluster position (Guard, Wing, Big)
 6. Three-Season Weighted-Average Position Percentiles: Three-season weighted average percentile of a player's performance in a given metric compared to the player's advanced cluster position (Guard, Wing, Big)

 The pipeline gridsearch selects the best combination of algorithm, hyperparameters, and predictor subset for each model 'Season+1' through 'Season+5' based on a 5-fold cross validation process to minimize MSE.
-Below are the results from this process with RMSE listed instead of MSE as it in the same unit measurement as the target variable and is thus easier to interpret.
+Below are the results from this process with RMSE listed instead of MSE as it is in the same unit measurement as the target variable and is thus easier to interpret.
 For reference, the BPM/RPM blend we used as our target variable ranged from -9.87 to 9.84 in our training set.

 ![Model Performance](modeling/plots/model_performance.png)